etimbukafia/etimbukafia/README.md

 - Keras
 - Computer Vision

+## 🔭 Currently working on:

-- 🔭 I’m currently working on Developing advanced AI and Machine Learning models for various applications, RAGs, Generative AI.
+- Developing advanced AI and Machine Learning models for various applications, RAGs, Generative AI.

+## 🌱 Learning:
-- 🌱 I’m currently learning Advanced reinforcement learning, quantum computing for AI, and the latest advancements in AI research.
+-  Currently learning Advanced reinforcement learning, quantum computing for AI, and the latest advancements in AI research.

+## 💬 Ask me about:
-- 💬 Ask me about Machine learning, deep learning, AI, data science, and Python programming.
+- Machine learning, deep learning, AI, data science, and Python programming.

 - 📫 How to reach me: